 50 Lackawanna Drive, Stanhope, NJ 07874

-Kids who love dump trucks and watching any and every construction vehicle will be in awe at Diggerland USA —the only construction theme and water park in America.
-Families can operate specially engineered real machinery and swim, soak, and slide in the themed water park area.
-Following state policy, facial coverings are required in all areas other than the water, and social distancing markers are in place.
-Additional efforts include cleaning and disinfecting high-touch surfaces, contactless admissions and payment options, and hand hygiene facilities.
+Kids who love dump trucks and watching construction vehicle Youtube videos will be in awe at Diggerland USA —the only construction theme and water park in America.
+Families can operate specially engineered machinery and swim, soak, and slide in the themed water park area.
+In the fall, check out the annual Diggerfest from September to November, and starting in mid-November, get into the holiday spirit at Winterfest and the Holiday Light Show.

 6415 Black Horse Pike, Egg Harbor Township, NJ 08234